Sheet Music Review

 Later on in this review I will be taking a look at the Bärenreiter Urtext edition of Debussy’s Préludes (1er Livre).

 But first, what about players who aren’t yet sufficiently advanced for these masterpieces?
 For the developing pianist, the question often arises – where to start exploring Debussy’s rich, varied and substantial body of piano music?

 The good news is that, while Debussy never wrote anything simple, his oeuvre does offer up plenty of music that suits pianists of early advanced, around Grade 5-8 level.
 And while many of these pieces are among the world’s most cherished, a few remain surprisingly less well-known.

-In his editorial for the latest issue of the BBC Music Magazine, Oliver Condy fondly remembers his teenage efforts playing Debussy’s music at the piano:
+In a recent editorial for the BBC Music Magazine, Oliver Condy fondly remembers his teenage efforts playing Debussy’s music at the piano: